stocker88/nextjswebsite/_posts/bitcoin.md

 &nbsp;

+The social score for BTC-USD has been steadily increasing over time.

+&nbsp;

-The social score for BTC-USD has been steadily increasing over timeThis indicates a growing interest and engagement from the online community in Bitcoin
+This indicates a growing interest and engagement from the online community in Bitcoin.

 &nbsp;